formkiq/docs.formkiq.com/docs/platform/database_schema.md

 ## Case Management

-The following are the entities related to `Case Management`.
+The following entities support case management.
+Cases group tasks, NIGO items, and related documents so document-centric work can be tracked as a larger business process.

 ### Case

-The Case Entity consists of attributes that capture essential information about a case.
+The Case entity stores the top-level case record, including its status, date range, case number, and metadata.
+It acts as the parent object for tasks, NIGO records, and case-related documents.

 #### Entity Key Schema